shreyasgowda63/NS_3/src/nix-vector-routing/doc/nix-vector-routing.rst

 efficient adaptation to link failures.
 It simply flushes all nix-vector routing caches.

-NixVectorRouting bases its routing decisions on the nodes addresses, and it does **not** check that the nodes are in the proper subnets.
-In other terms, using NixVectorRouting you could have an (apparently) working network that violates every good practice in IP address assignments.
+NixVectorRouting bases its routing decisions on the nodes' interface addresses and does **not** check whether the nodes are in the proper subnets or the addresses have been appropriately assigned.
+In other terms, using Nix-Vector routing, it is possible to have a working network that violates every good practice in IP address assignments.

 In case of IPv6, Nix assumes the link-local addresses assigned are **unique**.
 When using the IPv6 stack, the link-local address allocation is unique by default over the entire topology.
-However, if the link-local addresses are assigned manually, this care should be taken of.
+However, if the link-local addresses are assigned manually, the user must ensure uniqueness of link-local addresses.

 Usage